47chapters/letsgo/docs/how-to/remove-deployments.md

 ### Removing a deployment, softly

-This method of removing a deployment can be used to temporarily shut it down to save AWS costs with the intention of restarting it later in the same state.
-This method only removes the transient artifacts of a deployment and leaves your durable data in place:
+This method of removing a deployment can be used to shut it down to save AWS costs while keeping all customer data around.
+This method removes the transient artifacts of a deployment and leaves your durable data in place:

 - The _database_ component.
 - The SQS queue holding the messages for the _worker_. (**NOTE** SQS will discard messages in the queue if they are not consumed during the time window [you configured](./manage-scalability.md#scaling-the-worker-component))
 - The ECR images of the _worker_, _API_, and _web_.

+**NOTE** The URLs of the _web_ and _API_ components as well as custom domain name configuration will be released.
+If you re-create the servies later, they will be assigned new URLs.
+If you don't want to release the URLs of the services, consider stopping the services with `yarn ops stop` instead of removing them.

-This allows you to later re-create the transitent artifacts by [re-deploying to AWS](../tutorials/re-deploying-to-aws.md) and pick up from where you were in terms in the state of the data.
+This allows you to later re-create the transitent artifacts by [re-deploying to AWS](../tutorials/re-deploying-to-aws.md) and pick up from where you were in terms in the state of the data, and repeating the process of [configuring the custom domain](../tutorials/configuring-custom-domain.md).

 To remove the deployment this way, run the following command: